$\mathrm{G}_2$-instantons on the 7-sphere: Global picture

 to the space of connections modulo gauge:

 Notice that

-Hence, the domain $X$ in (\ref{secondg2map}) is equal to the vector bundle over $\G^{or}(5,7)$ associated to the standard representation of $\SO(5),$ {\it i.e.}, the tautological 5-plane bundle.
+Hence, $X$ is equal to the vector bundle over $\G^{or}(5,7)$ associated to the standard representation of $\SO(5),$ {\it i.e.}, the tautological 5-plane bundle.
+This is a 15-dimensional manifold.

+We claim that the above map $\Phi$ is a proper embedding.
+For each $A \in V,$ the image of the differential of $\Phi$ is equal (modulo gauge) to the space of linear deformations $\scrV_{A}$ given by (\ref{15deformations}).
+By examining (\ref{stdg2instcurv}), it is easy to see that $F_{A_0}(x,y)$ spans $\Lie(\Sp(2))$ as $(x,y)$ varies over $S^7;$ the same is true of each element of the 5-dimensional family $V.$ Hence, according to Proposition \ref{prop:15deformations}, $\dim(\scrV_A) = 15,$ and the differential of $\Phi$ has full rank at each point of $V.$ Since the construction is invariant under the action of $\Spin(7),$ the same is true at each point of $X.$ Hence, the map $\Phi$ is an embedding.

-We claim that the map (\ref{secondg2map}) is a proper embedding.
-By Proposition \ref{prop:15deformations}, the image of the differential of (\ref{secondg2map}) has rank at least 15 at each point.
-But $X$ is 15-dimensional, so the map is an embedding.
-The base space $\G^{or}(5,7)$ is compact, and as $x \in X$ tends to infinity in a fiber $V,$ the curvature of the ASD instanton blows up, as does the curvature of the pullback.
-This implies that the connection tends to infinity in $\scrA_E / \scrG_E,$ so (\ref{secondg2map}) is a proper map.
+Next, note that as $x \in X$ tends to infinity in a fiber $V,$ the curvature of $\Phi(x)$ concentrates along an associative great sphere (the preimage under the Hopf fibration of a point in $S^4$).
+Hence, $\Phi(x)$ tends to infinity in $\scrA_E / \scrG_E.$ Since the base space $\G^{or}(5,7)$ is compact, this shows that $\Phi$ is a proper map.

-By Theorem \ref{thm:generaldefos}, every element of the image of (\ref{secondg2map}), being equivalent modulo $\Spin(7)$ to a pullback from $S^4,$ has a 15-dimensional space of infinitesimal deformations.
-Since $\dim(X) = 15,$ we conclude that (\ref{secondg2map}) is a diffeomorphism onto a connected component of the $\G_2$-instanton moduli space.
+Now, since for each $x \in X,$ $\Phi(x)$ is equivalent modulo $\Spin(7)$ to a pullback from $S^4,$ Theorem \ref{thm:generaldefos} implies that the space of infinitesimal deformations at $\Phi(x)$ has dimension 15.
+Since $\dim(X) = 15$ and $\Phi$ is a proper embedding, we conclude that $\Phi$ is in fact a diffeomorphism onto a connected component of the $\G_2$-instanton moduli space.

 \begin{rmk} By the same construction, we may compactify $X$ fiberwise to a $\bar{B}^5$-bundle, where a boundary point records bubbling along an associative great sphere. \end{rmk}